EDA’s Tech Hubs Program: A Consortium-Approach to Regional Growth

 Let’s dive in!

-Understanding the Tech Hubs Program:
+Understanding the Tech Hubs Program

 The Tech Hubs Program, authorized by the bipartisan CHIPS and Science Act, is a strategic initiative designed to ensure that future industries and their jobs thrive within the United States.
 By making place-based investments in regions with the assets, resources, and potential for global competitiveness, the program aims to accelerate innovation and drive economic and national security.
 It focuses on critical technologies and industries that can contribute to long-term growth.

-Allocation of Funding:
+Allocation of Funding

 The Tech Hubs Program offers two phases of funding opportunities.
 Phase 1 involves designating promising Tech Hubs and providing strategy development awards to facilitate their growth.
 Approximately $15 million of the total $500 million available will be utilized for designations and strategy development awards for 20 hubs.
 Designated Tech Hubs will be eligible to apply for Phase 2 implementation awards, which will further support their progress towards becoming globally competitive.

-Eligibility Criteria:
+Eligibility Criteria

-No solo applicants allowed - this is a team game.
 Only consortia, comprising various entities within a Metropolitan Statistical Area (MSA), are eligible to apply for the Tech Hubs Program.
 Some types of entities are required to be apart of the application team while others are optional.
 Each consortium will have to define a single lead member organization for the application process.

 Required Orgs (one of these must be the lead)